berkaskeroglu/berkaskeroglu/README.md

 <h1 align="center">Hi 👋, I'm Berk Askeroğlu</h1>
 <h3 align="center">Aspiring Full-Stack Developer</h3>

-- 🔭 I’m currently working on **a Flutter budget management mobile application, a Svelte web site and several dotnet applications.**
+- 🔭 I’m currently working on **a Flutter social app and several dotnet applications.**

-- 🌱 I’m currently learning **C#, Golang, Svelte, Flutter and different kinds of DevOps tools.**
+- 🌱 I’m currently learning **C#, Flutter Golang, Svelte, and different kinds of DevOps tools.**

 - My main field is .NET technologies but I love to use and learn other technologies when necessary.